kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

     75

-The `.category` attribute is forbidden for multi-categories classification jobs:
+The `.category` attribute is forbidden for multi-category classification jobs:

 ```python